Comprehensive Eye Health Examinations

-For patients who are at risk or are being treated for glaucoma or macular degeneration, we use the advanced technology Zeiss Cirrus Spectral Domain OCT Scanner to more thoroughly examine patients and track for potential change over time.
+For patients who are at risk or are being treated for glaucoma or macular degeneration, we use the advanced technology Zeiss Cirrus SD-OCT Scanner.

-The Zeiss Cirrus SD-OCT is a laser scanning instrument that scans the eye with light and allows for incredible evaluation of layers of the retina, macula, optic nerve or cornea.
-This instrument is particularly useful for those patients at risk for glaucoma.
-Additionally an analysis of the retina can evaluate macular thickness, wet or dry macular degeneration, separations, holes, hemorrhages, or raised areas of the macula and retina.
-In glaucoma patients or suspects, we will analyze the Optic Nerve area, the Retinal Nerve Fiber Layer and the area called the Ganglion Cell Layer.
-We can measure nerve fiber thickness all around the optic nerve, and map the optic disc area in high definition 3-D. We watch for changes over time in these areas.
-We can also measure the front corneal surface of the eye to determine adjustments needed to pressure measurements, or check for angle closure glaucoma conditions.
+The Zeiss Cirrus SD-OCT is a laser scanning instrument that scans the eye with light and allows for incredibly detailed evaluation of layers of the retina, macula, optic nerve or cornea.
+This instrument is very useful for those patients at risk for glaucoma.
+A scan of the retina can evaluate macular thickness, wet or dry macular degeneration, separations, holes, hemorrhages, or raised areas of the macula and retina.
+In glaucoma patients or suspects, we will analyze the Optic Nerve, the Retinal Nerve Fiber Layer and the area called the Ganglion Cell Layer, and we can monitor for changes over time.
+We can also measure the front structure of the eye to check for angle closure glaucoma conditions.

 We use Optos Ultra Wide-field Retinal Imaging at our office.
 This allows us to digitally document the condition of your eye health.
-It also allows our doctors to better explain the condition of your eyes and since it is digital, the results are viewable immediately.
+It also allows our doctors to better explain the condition of your eyes.
 More about Optos…